mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 The syntax for defining a method is
 `func (receiver-info) name(parameter-list) (return-types) { body }`.
-`receiver-info` is a name followed by a type.
+`receiver-info` is a name followed by the instance type for the method.
 Note that there are three sets of parentheses.
 If the method has only one return value, the last pair of parentheses can be omitted.